Skip to main content

 Kathmandu -Departure

 After breakfast, you will be transferred to Tribhuvan International Airport for your onward journey.
-Take with you the memories of Nepal’s rich cultural heritage, breathtaking landscapes, and the warmth of its people.
-As you leave, reflect on a journey that wove together ancient traditions, spiritual experiences, and natural beauty, leaving an unforgettable imprint of the Nepal Cultural Tour.
+Take with you the memories of Nepal’s rich cultural heritage, breathtaking landscapes, and the warmth of its people that you experienced during this Nepal Cultural Tour.

 Kathmandu -Departure

 After breakfast, you will be transferred to Tribhuvan International Airport for your onward journey.
-Take with you the memories of Nepal’s rich cultural heritage, breathtaking landscapes, and the warmth of its people.
-As you leave, reflect on a journey that wove together ancient traditions, spiritual experiences, and natural beauty, leaving an unforgettable imprint of the Nepal Cultural Tour.
+Take with you the memories of Nepal’s rich cultural heritage, breathtaking landscapes, and the warmth of its people that you experienced during this Nepal Cultural Tour.

 Accommodation